 Alzheimer’s care costs $236 billion each year, according to the Alzheimer’s Association.
 As Baby Boomers age, we’re looking at a massive problem that’s only going to increase.

-The number of people 65 and older with Alzheimer’s is estimated to reach 7.1 million by 2025, a 40% increase from the 5 million age 65 and older currently affected.
+The number of people age 65 and older with Alzheimer’s is estimated to reach 7.1 million by 2025, a 40% increase from the 5 million age 65 and older currently affected.
 By 2050, the number of people 65 and older with Alzheimer’s is projected to nearly triple, to 13.8 million, unless treatments or cures are developed, according to Banner Alzheimer’s Institute.

 “The total U.S. healthcare cost for Alzheimer’s is expected to grow to $1.1 trillion per year by 2050.”

-Lack of Funding Prevents Scientists From Important Work
+Lack of Funding Prevents Important Work

-The funding includes $40 million from the Office of the NIH Director, Francis Collins.
+The National Institutes of Health (NIH) recently announced $45 million in grants for research to find therapies for Alzheimer’s, and includes $40 million from the Office of the NIH Director, Francis Collins.
 Additional funding will come from the National Institute on Aging.